Rootless-Ghost/Rootless-Ghost/README.md

 ## 🎖️ About Me

-**Former Navy Hospital Corpsman** transitioning to cybersecurity with real-world combat deployment experience.
+**Former Navy Hospital Corpsman** transitioning to cybersecurity with real-world combat experience.
 I bring military discipline, high-pressure decision-making skills, and a systematic approach to threat detection and incident response.

 🔐 **Junior Penetration Tester** specializing in purple team operations
 🏠 Operating a **22+ VM home lab** for offensive and defensive security practice